How to Get Prescription Medication in New Zealand

 Travel Insurance and ACC

 Doctor’s consultation and medication costs may be covered by your travel insurance.
 If you have travel insurance, then you may be able to claim the cost back of your consultation and medication.
 Policies vary between travel insurance providers, so be sure to check with your chosen travel insurer.
-For more information on getting travel insurance, check out Medical and Travel Insurance for New Zealand and 14 questions to ask before buying medical travel insurance.
+For more information on getting travel insurance, check out How to Choose the BEST Travel Insurance for New Zealand.
+Alternatively, if you’re an international student or are on a Working Holiday Visa, check out the New Zealand Working Holiday & Student Insurance: FULL Guide.

 Prescriptions for Eyewear and Contact Lenses